drelonperry/Flights/readme.txt

 Version 3.21

-This program utilizes the numpy library to sort various data files into graphs to have a visual representation of the data.
+This program utilizes the numpy library to sort various data files into graphs to have a visual representation of the data that I created for my Data Science class.
 Below is an explain and guide on how to read the .dly files for this program to have a better understanding.

 --------------------------------------------------------------------------------
 How to cite: